-This is a special X-ray picture of an artery - that's the vessel that takes blood from your heart and around your body.
+This is a special X-ray picture of an artery - that's the vessel that takes blood from your heart to the rest of your body.

 The period of time before a baby is born.
-For instance, antenatal screening is used to find out if the baby is OK before it is born.
+For instance, antenatal screening is used to find out if the baby is alright before it is born.

-Bacteria (germs) can sometimes make you ill, and that's where antibiotics come in.
+Bacteria (germs) can sometimes make you ill and sometimes you need antibiotics to treat it.
 Antibiotics are medicines that attack bacteria that are making you feel unwell.
 Although they hurt the bacteria, they won't hurt you.
 Antibiotics don’t work again other infections from viruses or fungi.

 Something that prevents infection.
 You can get antiseptic mouthwash, antiseptic cream, and antiseptic hand wipes, all of which prevent infection.